SafeExamBrowser/seb-server/docs/exam.rst

 .. note::
     The "Start-Time" filter is usually set to the date one year before now or to some other default date in the past.
 The list shows only the courses that has a start-time after that time.
-If you have long running courses and it may possible that a course has been stated a year or two ago, you habe to adapt this "Start-Time" filter to view those courses that has been started before.
+If you have long running courses and it may possible that a course has been stated a year or two ago, you have to adapt this "Start-Time" filter to view those courses that has been started before.

-Double click on the list entry of the exam or select the list entry and use the "View Exam" action of the action pain on the right hand side to open the exam in the detail view.
-Within the detail view of the exam you are able to edit the exam attribute, apply SEB exam configuration and indicators for monitoring as well as defining details of the SEB restriction if this feature is available from the LMS.
+Double click on the list entry of the exam or select the list entry and use the "View Exam" action of the action pane on the right hand side to open the exam in the detail view.
+Within the detail view of the exam you are able to edit the exam attributes, apply SEB exam configuration and indicators for monitoring as well as defining details of the SEB restriction if this feature is available from the LMS.

 .. note::